HighnessAtharva/Blog/content/posts/personal/Malazan/01-gotm-review.md

 As someone who adores absorbing worldbuilding, I was overwhelmed by it for perhaps the first time while reading a fantasy book.
 However, I can only blame my own shortcomings rather than Erikson for the fact that I was sometimes deluged by the book's worldbuilding and labyrinthine plot.
 My advice to those new to Erikson's work is to relax and read without overthinking it.
 Although I found myself irked at times trying to comprehend everything I was reading, I learned to appreciate the story and writing without feeling the need to understand everything all at once.

 I am captivated and eager to press on, and in a few days' time, I will commence my journey with "Deadhouse Gates".
 Expect a review of that book in the coming weeks.

+{{< fancylink "My review of Deadhouse Gates is up!"
+"Read it here" "/posts/personal/malazan/02-dg-review/" >}}